-An important “cornerstone” of the LEATHER & LGBTQ Cultural District is Eagle Plaza, now approaching completion.
+An important “cornerstone” of the LEATHER & LGBTQ Cultural District is Eagle Plaza.

 Located on 12th Street at Harrison, in San Francisco’s Western SoMa neighborhood, this new community plaza is a celebration of leather and LGBTQ heritage, transforming an underutilized street into a well-cared-for, green, safe, and clean shared pedestrian way for relaxing, gathering and celebrating Leather, LGBTQ and community inclusion.